pulumi/docs/content/blog/pulumi-azure-2-0/index.md

 Azure Active Directory has its [own Pulumi provider](https://github.com/pulumi/pulumi-azuread/), so all the AD resources were now removed from the `AD` namespace of the Azure provider 2.0.

-A bunch of other resources, invokes, and fields were removed too, following the changes in the upstream provider.
+A number of other resources, invokes, and fields were removed too, following the changes in the upstream provider.
 You can see the full list in [this upgrade guide](https://www.terraform.io/docs/providers/azurerm/guides/2.0-upgrade-guide.html).

 ## Default Versions in Callback Functions

-[Serverless as Callbacks](https://www.pulumi.com/blog/serverless-as-simple-callbacks-with-pulumi-and-azure-functions/) running on Azure Functions have bumped the default version of Azure Functions runtime to `~3` and `Node.js` to `~12`.
+[Serverless as Callbacks](https://www.pulumi.com/blog/serverless-as-simple-callbacks-with-pulumi-and-azure-functions/) running on Azure Functions have bumped the default version of the Azure Functions runtime to `~3` and `Node.js` to `~12`.
 As always, you can override the default to set the versions that you require.

 Callback Functions also moved from `ZipBlob` to `Blob` deploy as described above, so expect another replacement operation while upgrading.